integration-os/connections/catalog/destinations/shopify/docs/connect.md

 ### Need Help?

-Start a conversation in our [Discord Server](https://discord.com/invite/47AJ42Wzys) or send an email to [support@event.dev](mailto:https://discord.com/invite/47AJ42Wzys).
+Start a conversation by sending an email to [support@event.dev](mailto:support@event.dev).
 Our Data Engineers are available 24/7 to help if you ever get stuck.